 Atlantikwall Europe is a partnership of cultural heritage organisations in the seven Atlantic Wall countries Belgium, Denmark, France, Germany, the Netherlands, Norway, and the Channel Islands.
 The aim of AWE is to provide a framework for European cooperation in the form of a network.
 Within it, Atlantic Wall locations, places of remembrance, museums and other institutions, can share ideas, find guidance and connect with other partners.
 The network is open to all Atlantic Wall sites and interested organisations.
-AWE started in 2018 and will continue after officially ending in July 2020.
+AWE started in 2018 and ends in June 2021.
 The project is co-funded by the Creative Europe Program of the European Union.

 Mission & vision

 AWE’s mission is making present and future European generations aware of the significance of the Atlantic Wall heritage for present-day issues of war and peace, and of the importance of a united Europe, based on shared values, collective memory and mutual understanding.